treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 See that trailing comma on the left-hand side of the assignment?
 It's easy to miss and it makes this code look sort of weird.
-What is it doing in this code?
+What is that comma even doing in this code?

 That trailing comma is there to make a single item tuple.
 We're doing deep unpacking here.